+Loan is referred to a sum of money borrowed from bank or financial institution for a particular period, that requires repayment along with interest.
 These days, loans are considered as the best means of availing finance for any purpose like education, construction of a house, purchasing the car or any other business requirement.
-In general, loans are of two types i.e. either you can go for a secured loan where you have to pledge an asset as security against the loan, or you can opt for an unsecured loan where there is no requirement of pledging assets for getting funds.
+There are two types of loan, namely, secured loan and unsecured loan.
+When a loan is secured the borrower pledges some asset as security against the loan.

-Many people have trouble in understanding that which of the two loans is better.
+On the other hand, an unsecured loan is one that is backed with the borrower’s creditworthiness and paying capacity. these are issued to promorters, so as to fulfill promorter’s contribution norm.
 In this article, we have compiled all the necessary differences between secured loan and unsecured loans.
 It can help you to decide, that which loan is best suited as per your needs.

 Content: Secured Loan Vs Unsecured Loan